cytoscape/cytoscape-manual/docs/Chapter_8_Supported_Network_File_Formats.md

 target nodes plus the interaction type: for example, `sourceName (edgeType) targetName`.

-The tag &lt;edgeType&gt; can be any string.
+The tag <edgeType> can be any string.
 Whole words or concatenated words may be used to define types of relationships, e.g. geneFusion, cogInference, pullsDown, activates, degrades, inactivates, inhibits, phosphorylates, upRegulates, etc.